ryanwilsond/belte/docs/Current/Overview.md

 int?
 Func() { /* ... */ }
 ```

-`var` means a normal local declaration. `const` and `constexpr` infer the type of a local with the respective modifiers.
+`var` means a normal local declaration. `const`, `final`, and `constexpr` infer the type of a local with the respective
+modifiers.
 The following are identical:

 ```belte
 const int a = 3;